nahinmahmood0101/project_template_1/README.md

 So the task is this:

-  1.)clone my "template" repo using ssh or html either way 2.)take only the training__studio template from the file and upload it to this repo
+  1.)clone this repo and my "template" repo using ssh or html either way 2.)take only the training__studio template from the file and upload it to this repo

-If you have a question or anything hmu on discord:https://discord.gg/6ztd5yb9vD
+If you have a question or anything hmu on discord:https://discord.gg/6ztd5yb9vD or just google it your grown you can do it.